BelinChung/HiApp/README.md

 ### Test the App on an iOS Device with Xcode

+Double-click to open the `platforms/ios/hello.xcodeproj` file

-Select an iOS simulator and click the `Run` button
+Press the `Run` button to deploy the application in the emulator

 ## Web App Preview